Attentive Temporal Pooling for Conformer-based Streaming Language Identification in Long-form Speech: System Description

 \subsection{Data augmentation}

 To make sure our LangID model is robust against various acoustic environments and noise conditions, we apply data augmentation during the training of the LangID model.
 We randomly apply multi-style training (MTR)~\cite{lippmann1987multi,ko2017study} to part of the training utterances with an SNR ranging from 5dB to 25dB.
-The noise source consists of ambient noises recorded in cafes, kitchens, vehicles, and quiet environments, as well as audio clips of music and sound effects downloaded from YouTube Audio Library\footnote{\url{https://youtube.com/audiolibrary}} and Getty Images\footnote{\url{https://www.gettyimages.com/about-music}}.
+The noise source consists of ambient noises recorded in cafes, kitchens, vehicles, and quiet environments, as well as audio clips of music and sound effects downloaded from the YouTube Audio Library\footnote{\url{https://youtube.com/audiolibrary}} and Getty Images\footnote{\url{https://www.gettyimages.com/about-music}}.
 The room configurations consist of 24 million convolutional room impulse responses generated by a room simulator~\cite{kim2017generation}.

-We also apply SpecAugment~\cite{park2019specaugment} to the rest of the training utterances.
+We also apply SpecAugment~\cite{park2019specaugment} to the rest of the training utterances where MTR did not apply.
 We found this practice pretty useful, as applying both MTR and SpecAugment to the same utterance can easily lead to over-augmentation.